pockerman/qubic_engine/cubic_engine/README.md

 - <a href="https://pytorch.org/">PyTorch</a> if PyTorch is enabled
 - <a href="https://github.com/pockerman/compute_engine/tree/master/kernel">```kernel```</a>
 - <a href="https://github.com/Neargye/magic_enum">```magic_enum```</a> only used if ```__GNUC__ >7 ```
+- <a href="https://github.com/nlohmann/json">Nlohmann JSON</a> used for JSON support

 ## <a name="nstallation"></a> Installation